Olduvai domain: History

-The Olduvai domain was first identified in 2004 in a study of copy number differences between human and great ape species using genome-wide array comparative genomic hybridization (CGH), which takes single DNA strands from each source and hybridizes them, or joins them such that they line up, and uses fluorescent dyeing, which shows different colours where the two strands no longer line up.
-The study found 134 genes that showed human lineage-specific increases in copy number, one of which, NBPF15 (then known as MGC8902, cDNA IMAGE:843276), contained six Olduvai domains.
+The Olduvai protein domain was first identified in 2004 in a study of gene copy number differences between human and great ape species using genome-wide array comparative genomic hybridization (arrayCGH).
+The study analyzed virtually all human genes and found 134 that showed HLS increases in copy number.
+One of these genes (known at the time as MGC8902 [cDNA IMAGE843276] and later as NBPF15) showed a dramatic copy number increase and encoded six Olduvai domains.
 The domain remained unnamed as of that time and was given a Pfam placeholder name for domains of unknown function when entered into its database.

 The NBPF (neuroblastoma breakpoint family) gene family, which contains all the known Olduvai domains except the one found in myomegalin, was independently identified by Vandepoele et al. in 2005 as a result of a gene (which was named NBPF1) being found to have existed at and been disrupted by a chromosomal translocation at 1q36 (i.e. it was located at the breakpoint) in a boy with neuroblastoma reported by G. Laureys et al. in 1990.
-The researchers noticed that a novel protein domain that seemed to match the DUF1220 Pfam entry was present in multiple copies in this gene and in several other places on chromosome 1, which led them to establish 22 NBPF genes, and they named the domain the NBPF repeat.
+The researchers noticed that a novel protein domain that seemed to match the Olduvai Pfam entry was present in multiple copies in this gene and in several other places on chromosome 1, which led them to establish 22 NBPF genes, and they named the domain the NBPF repeat.

-In 2018, DUF1220 was renamed by its discoverers after Olduvai Gorge in Tanzania, one of the most important archaeological sites for early humans, to reflect data indicating its role in human brain size and evolution.
+In 2018, Olduvai was renamed by its discoverers after Olduvai Gorge in Tanzania, one of the most important archaeological sites for early humans, to reflect data indicating its role in human brain size and evolution.